maierkomor/wfc/README.md

 GPLv3.
 It generates code that is also licensed under the same license.
 If you want to use WFC for a non-GPL project, please contact me.

+The professional version comes with additional features, such as bitset support, enum maps, #ifdef message fields, and more.

 Author
 ------
 Thomas Maier-Komor